NHSDigital/bcss-playwright/docs/utility-guides/CalendarPicker.md

   - This is the locator for all of the appointment date cells
 - `bg_colours`:
   - Type: `list`
-  - This is a list contaning all of the background colours we want to click on
+  - This is a list containing all of the background colours we want to click on

 #### How This Function Works

 1. Firstly it gets the number of total cells and stores them in the variable `locator_count`.
 2. Then it runs a `FOR` loop for the value stored in `locator_count`.
-3. Here it loops through each locator checking if the background colout matches any provided in `bg_colours`.
+3. Here it loops through each locator checking if the background colour matches any provided in `bg_colours`.
-4. If it find a match then it checks the length on the "name" attribure of that cell.
+4. If it find a match then it checks the length on the "name" attribute of that cell.
    1. If it is less than 5 characters long, it belongs to the first calendar on the screen and is clicked.
    2. Otherwise it is ignored.